sintija-s/foaming-glass/README.md

 predictions = model.predict_with_model(x, mlp)
 ```

 Trained models are saved in lightning_logs/mlp_model.
-Tensorboard can be activated withthe following command
+Tensorboard can be activated with the following command
 ```commandline
 tensorboard --logdir=lightning_logs
 ```